 - Cook until softened about 20 minutes.

 - Cover the pot but leave slightly ajar.
 Cook in the oven at 350 degrees F until beginning to brown, about 40-50 minutes.
+Check periodically so the onions do not dry out completely.

 - Next, place back on the stove and cook until the onions caramelize and begin to break down.
 This will vary depending on your onions.
 When the mixture begins to stick deglaze the pan with the white wine.